Epstein provided DesignBuild services for the construction of a new wastewater pretreatment system at Wholestone Farms in Fremont, Nebraska.

 - A precast structure and layout engineered to require zero columns in the building to improve process layout efficiency.

-Epstein is delighted to continue our working relationship with Wholestone Farms, which began a few years ago when we started providing DesignBuild services for a number of facility improvements to their operations in Fremont.
-These projects include DesignBuild services for their new headquarters, a new CO2 stunning facility, as well as a snap chill & trim blend operations.
+Epstein's working relationship with Wholestone Farms began a few years ago when we started providing DesignBuild services for a number of facility improvements to their operations in Fremont, Nebraska.
+These projects include DesignBuild services for their new headquarters, a new CO2 stunning facility, as well as a snap chill and trim blend operations.